Updated June 16, 2020.

-I’m sitting at an adorable coffee shop in the San Francisco airport as I type this.
+I’m sitting at an adorable coffee shop in the San Francisco airport (SFO) as I type this.
 I didn’t anticipate having time to blog today, but something happened that is giving me plenty of time and blog-worthy material… our flight was cancelled!

-There we were, up above the world, flying for nearly six hours from Washington Dulles to San Francisco, reading and minding our own business.
-We landed pretty much on time, in the fog and rain, and planned to pick up a to-go lunch on our way to the next gate for our final flight to Burbank.
-We turned our phones back on, and–so exciting–we had many emails to check!
-But one such e-mail was less than delightful.
-While we flying along all relaxed and dandy, our flight to Burbank was “cancelled due to air traffic control conditions impacting our flight operations.”
-We later speculated it was due to Nancy Reagan’s funeral, which the airlines should have been aware of before the day of, but that’s another beef.
+There we were, flying along all relaxed and enjoying out flight to SFO, our flight to Burbank was “cancelled due to air traffic control conditions impacting our flight operations.”
+We later found out it was due to Nancy Reagan’s funeral, which the airlines should have been aware of before the day of, but that’s a problem for another day.

 1. Forget to Panic!

-Seriously, if you travel much, you start to realize it happens a lot more often than you’d like to think, and there’s always another flight or another series of flights to get you where you need to be.
-In the worst-case scenario, you’ll have to wait 24 hours, but sometimes you get lucky and you can be put on an earlier flight, or even a non-stop flight allowing you to avoid an anticipated layover!
-I’ve yet to have to wait until the next day to fly out, but I have enjoyed the last two scenarios.
-The point being, it’ll all work out!
+Panic fixes nothing and only causes you anxiety, so keep calm and don’t panic!
+There will be a solution.
+Sometimes you get lucky and you can be put on an earlier flight, or even a non-stop flight allowing you to avoid an tight connection!
+Occasionally you may have to wait until the next day to fly, but this is a last resort.
+It really will all work out!
 Don’t sweat it, just forget to panic and continue on with this list.

 2. Call your Airline